nbush257/cibrrig/readme.md

 - **hardware**: Control, CAD, and diagrams of the rig hardware
     - **pyExperimentControl**: Firmware, gui and scripting of arduino control
 - **postprocess**: Compute secondary analyses that rely on spikesorted data
-    -  e.g. optotagging, coherence calculations,axon/soma categorization
+    -  e.g. optotagging, coherence and respiratory modulation calculations,axon/soma categorization
+- **utils**: General utility functions
+- **analysis**: Singlecell and population analyses.
 ---
 ## Primary preprocessing and sorting pipeline
 This code provides a simple way to process most of the preprocessing steps necesarry to perform after a neuropixel expriment.

 Run the pipeline from the cibrrig root with: `python main_pipeline.py`.
 This will take several hours.